Be Part of a Science-Education Excellence Initiative

 - Morning Round: 25 multiple-choice questions (90 minutes)

-All participants will receive certificates recognizing their academic excellence and participation in this prestigious event.
+All participating students will receive certificates recognizing their academic achievement.

-Top performers will be awarded special certificates, ideally presented during school-wide award ceremonies.
+School-level winners will advance to the National Olympiad on April 23, 2026.
+Top national performers will receive special certificates, ideally presented during school award ceremonies.

 Preparation for the Physics Olympiad